 My starting destination was, as usual, Split.
-I decided to take A1 highway from Dugopolje instead of sea road D8 because it would take me one more hour to arrive.
+I decided to take the A1 highway from Dugopolje instead of sea road D8 because it would take me one more hour to arrive in Pag.

 The trip was very comfortable and traffic signs were correctly guiding me all the way to my destination.